uma1530/NeuralNetwork-HMA-3/README.md

 2. RNNs (LSTMs) can model sequences, allowing text generation and sentiment classification.
 3. Performance Metrics (e.g., loss, accuracy, precision-recall tradeoff) are crucial for evaluating models.
 4. Hyperparameter Tuning (e.g., latent space size, LSTM units, temperature scaling) impacts model performance.
+Implementing an RNN for Text Generation

+Task: Recurrent Neural Networks (RNNs) can generate sequences of text.
+You will train an LSTM-based RNN to predict the next character in a given text dataset.

+1. Load a text dataset (e.g., "Shakespeare Sonnets", "The Little Prince").
+2. Convert text into a sequence of characters (one-hot encoding or embeddings).
+3. Define an RNN model using LSTM layers to predict the next character.
+4. Train the model and generate new text by sampling characters one at a time.
+5. Explain the role of temperature scaling in text generation and its effect on randomness.